rubyaustralia/rubyconfau-2013-cfp/ben_orenstein-refactoring_from_good_to_great/README.md

 Ben enjoys speaking at conferences more than damn near anything else.
 He gets high from teaching, and will soon use you to feed his crippling addiction.

-When not demanding that everyone remap caps lock to escape, Ben writes code at thoughtbot, occasionally correctly.
+When not urging everyone to remap caps lock to escape, Ben writes code at thoughtbot, occasionally correctly.

 ![Profile picture](https://twimg0-a.akamaihd.net/profile_images/2328987441/pnaoxmvtt3n5zc8irnt4.jpeg)